Skip to main content

 FanOut

 FanOut creates a new thread of execution for each defined output connection.
 Each branch starts with a cloned copy of the incoming context, so changes in one branch do not affect the others.
 Define the output names in the node details to keep branches organized and readable in the editor.
+Unconnected outputs are ignored.
+If none are connected, the FanOut completes immediately and the current context becomes the workflow result unless a later End node overrides it.

 FanOut Threads